sixty-north/cosmic-ray/docs/index.md

 ### Viewing the results

-Once your tests have completed, you can view the results using the `report` command:
+Once your tests have completed, you can view the results using the `cr-report` command:

 ```
-cosmic-ray report test-session
+cosmic-ray dump test-session | cr-report
 ```

 This will give you detailed information about what work was done, followed by a